-Heat in a saucepan stirring constantly until it start to steam.
-Add 1 vanilla bean and the innards from it (scraped), or 2 tsp vanilla extract.
-Let it cool, the pour it through a fine mesh sieve.
+Heat in a saucepan stirring constantly until it starts to steam.
+Add 1 vanilla bean and the innards from it (scraped), or 2 tsp extract.
+Let it cool, then pour it through a fine mesh sieve.

 You now have creamer that will knock your freakin’ socks off. 🙂